 - Growth hormone production.
 Training at high intensity generates the production of growth hormones.
 These hormones help maintain good health while slowing down the aging process, thus promoting a more youthful body!

 HIIT: not every day, or for everyone!

 Being extremely demanding, both physically and mentally, HIIT cannot be practiced every day.
-An adequate period of rest should be allowed between sessions so the body can recover properly.
+Allow an adequate period of rest between sessions so your body can recover properly.
 What’s more, appropriate post-training nutrition is highly important for successful recovery.

-I’m sure you understand now that this type of training isn’t recommended for all.
+We don’t recommend this type of training for everyone.
 For optimal effectiveness, HIIT should be planned in and around more moderate intensity sessions.
 Ask your personal trainer for advice, firstly to know if this type of training is suitable for you.
 If so, he or she will tailor a session especially for you and integrate it into your present routine.
 This way, you will reap maximum benefits.
 Training sessions that are too intense or too frequent will only wear down your physical capacity and sap your general energy, especially if your nutritional intake isn’t adapted accordingly.
 Be careful, adopt a progressive approach, and above all, seek the advice of professionals: personal trainers and nutritionists.